dnviti/taskgen/README.md

-Below is a sample documentation for the enhanced script, designed to be posted on GitHub.
-This documentation includes an introduction to the script, why one might prefer systemd over cron for scheduling tasks, installation instructions, usage examples, and an explanation of the script's parameters.
-Adjust the content as necessary to fit your project's specifics or personal preferences.

----

 # Systemd Task Generator (taskgen)

 The Systemd Task Generator (`taskgen`) is a versatile shell script designed to simplify the creation and management of systemd timers and services.
 By abstracting the complexities of systemd's configuration files, `taskgen` provides an easy-to-use interface for scheduling and executing tasks on modern Linux systems.